mattclegg/silverstripe-doc-restructuring/master/cms/docs/en/reference/database-structure.md

 *  `[api:MySQLDatabase]`: getNextID() is used when creating new objects; it also handles the mechanics of updating the database to have the required schema.

-* How versioning works
-* Building the database shema: db/build

 ## Common Problems